‘Fancy Like’ singer Walker Hayes headlining Appalachian Fair - NewsBreak

 ‘Fancy Like’ singer Walker Hayes headlining Appalachian Fair

 GRAY, Tenn.
 (WJHL) — Appalachian Fair officials on Monday announced the lineup for the 2022 event scheduled for Aug.
-22-27 in Gray.Joan Jett, Brian McKnight, Clint Black to perform at Tennessee Valley Fair
+22-27.

 Entertainers set to take the main stage include the following: